Enver-Onur-Cogalan/Expense-Tracker-/README.md

 - This project was developed for personal improvement and mobile development practice.
 - Written according to Clean Code principles.
+- No global state management libraries (like Redux, Zustand, etc.) were used.
+Instead, all data flow is managed via prop drilling and local component states.

 ---

 # 🔥 Additional Information

-- ✨ react-native-animatable is used to enhance user experience with animations.
+- ✨ Animations are added using react-native-animatable to enhance user experience.
-- ✨ Monthly expense data is displayed interactively with PieChart in the Statistics screen.
+- ✨ Monthly expenses are dynamically displayed with PieChart on the Statistics screen.
+- ✨ Multi-language support (Turkish and English) is provided using i18n-js.

+---

+# 🚀 SPECIAL POINTS

+- ✅ Mockdata loads on first app open if there are no expenses.
+- ✅ FlatList rendering is tested with large datasets for performance.